 The AAN is developing the Axon Registry as part of the Academy's mission of quality improvement in the delivery of neurological care.
 The data in Axon Registry will serve as the foundation for internal and specialty-wide quality initiatives.
 In addition, public and private payers are increasingly using quality data to determine physician payment.
 Participating providers will have group and individual quality data to use to demonstrate their value to public and private payers.

 The AAN is collaborating with FIGMD, Inc., a company that specializes in integrating EHRs with registries, in the development of the Axon Registry.
 FIGMD has developed and maintained registries for the American Academy of Ophthalmology and American College of Cardiology and has completed integration projects for more than 50 major EHRs and is capable of working quickly with new EHR systems.

 The Axon Registry automatically extracts data from the office EHR and transmits data directly to the registry.
 From the dashboard portal, participating neurologists can access the data, run queries on their own patient population, benchmark practice performance, and uncover potential areas for quality improvement.
 The Axon Registry is designed to minimally affect practices and physician workflows.
 Once set-up and integration with the EHR are complete, the registry collects data in the background from discrete data fields and clinical notes.

 What data would I have access to as a participant?

-The Axon Registry allows users to run quality reports that provide results for all measures at clinician, practice, and national levels.
-In addition, participants have access to their own performance data and can compare their performance and outcomes to their own practice partners or to similar practices at the regional and national levels.
+AAN staff is in the process of developing the capability for users to run quality reports that provide results for all measures at clinician, practice, and national levels.
+Currently, participants have access to their own performance data and in the future will be able to compare their performance and outcomes to their own practice partners or to similar practices at the regional and national levels.